bisnad/MotionAnalysis/ClusteringInteractive/README.md

 The string assigned to the variable `osc_receive_port` represents the port on which the tool is listening to incoming OSC messages.

 An example Max patch demonstrates the use of the remote control functionality.
-The following OSC messages can be used to remote control the software.
+The following OSC messages can be used to remote control the tool.

 - select a motion descriptor for clustering: `/synth/motionfeature <string name_of_motion_descriptor>`
 - select a cluster for playback: `/synth/clusterlabel <int cluster_index>`